drug-design/course/docs/chapters/molecular-similarity.md

 ### Back-Projectability

-One aim of property models is to make sensible predictions about novel compounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/back-projectability-3a1384f6'><i class='fa fa-play' aria-hidden='true'></i></button>One aim of property models is to make sensible predictions about novel compounds.
 Of additional interest is the following question: which structural features actually make this particular compound so active, soluble or toxic?
 Back-projectable descriptors try to answer this question by  projecting features found to be important back onto the molecular structure: they are back-projectable.

 ![](https://media.drugdesign.org/course/molecular-similarity/back_project.png){: loading=lazy }